fastai/fastai/docs/install.md

    ```
    You should get something like:
    ```
-   Available dependency groups: base, text, qrnn, vision
+   Available dependency groups: core, text, qrnn, vision
    ```

    Do note that the `deps` command is a custom `distutils` extension, i.e. it only works in the `fastai` setup.

 4. Finally, install the custom dependencies for the desired groups.

-   For the sake of this demonstration, let's say you want to get the core dependencies (`base`), plus dependencies specific to computer vision (`vision`).
+   For the sake of this demonstration, let's say you want to get the core dependencies (`core`), plus dependencies specific to computer vision (`vision`).
 The following command will give you the up-to-date dependencies for these two groups:

    ```
-   python setup.py -q deps --dep-groups=base,vision
+   python setup.py -q deps --dep-groups=core,vision
    ```
    It will return something like:
    ```